The FVM project has come a long way in an incredibly short amount of time. This is the roadmap for FVM features for the Filecoin network.

 To complete in 2023

 A series of additional incremental protocol upgrades (besides nv17) to move system functionality from privileged space to user space.
 The result will be a lighter and less opinionated base Filecoin protocol, where storage markets, deal-making, incentives, etc. are extensible, modular, and highly customizable through user-deployed actors.
-Enhanced programming features such as user-provided cron, async call patterns, and more will start to be developed at this stage.
+Enhanced programming features such as user-provided cron, asynchronous call patterns, and more will start to be developed at this stage.